Nasir314/MovieDB-UI/README.md

-# Movie Database UI Screening using - Reactjs, Javascript, MDB, HTML, SCSS
+# Movie Database UI Screening
+using - Reactjs, Javascript, MDB, React.js Boilerplate, HTML, SCSS

 # What I have used in this assignment?
 I have used React-Boilerplate, MDB(Material Design for Bootstrap), The Movie Database API, localStorage for saving data.